hamzafallahi/hamzafallahi/README.md

 ### 🧠 **Doiini**
 > Task management app with Pomodoro timer, tagging, and calendar view.
-> its just a project i made to better understand next.js and i found my self always using it to better organise my tasks ...
+> its just a project i made to better understand next.js and i found my self always using it to better organise my tasks.
 **Stack:** Next.js

 ---